online

 Session 10: Tuesday 20 May

-Editing your work with guest editor Kate Whitfield from Allen & Unwin.
+Editing your work with guest editor, Kate Whitfield.
 Turn your clichés into glittering details, polish your work until it sings.
 Have an eye for style, grammar and register.

 Session 11: Tuesday 27 May